nfsarmento/nuno-sarmento-slick-slider/README.md

-# Nuno Sarmento Slick Slider WordPress Plugin
+# Slick Slider WordPress Plugin

-Nuno Sarmento Slick Slider, an easy-to-use WordPress Plugin that enables you to create beautiful, professional and responsive sliders with Slick.
+Slick Slider, an easy-to-use WordPress Plugin that enables you to create beautiful, professional and responsive sliders with Slick.

 **Description**